-A description of performance quality give candidates a clear idea about what must be done to demonstrate a certain level of understanding, or proficiency in a subject, test or examination.
+A description of performance quality gives candidates a clear idea about what must be done to demonstrate a certain level of understanding, or proficiency in a subject, test, or examination.
 Rubrics can be used for any assignment in a course, or for any way in which you ask candidates to demonstrate what they’ve learned.
 They can also be used to facilitate self and peer-reviews of candidate’s work.
-Rubrics when used in assessment grading, it provides candidates with feedback that is clear, directed and focused on ways to improve learning.
+Rubrics when used in assessment grading, provide candidates with feedback that is clear, directed, and focused on ways to improve learning.
 Rubrics are often used to provide feedback to candidates on diverse sorts of assignments, from papers, projects, and oral presentations to group projects.
 It also helps provide feedback on examinations held at every level.

 You can use rubrics to structure discussions with candidates about different levels of performance on an assessment task.
 Candidate can use the rubric during peer or self-assessment, to generate and justify assessments.
 Once you give an idea of the rubrics system or process to the candidates, you can have them assist within the rubric design process, thus taking more responsibility for his or her own learning.